SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 In the **Support user** section, you can configure the parameters for the support user access for subtenant users.

-This feature, enables Software AG or Service Provider to support their Customers.
-Using support users (i.e. users with specific permissions in the *Management tenant*) can access subtenant users in case of any issues.
+This feature, enables Software AG or Service Provider to support their Customers using support user.
+Support users are users with specific permissions in the *Management tenant* who can access subtenant users in case of any issues.
 Refer to [Support user access](/users-guide/enterprise-edition#users-in-other-tenants) for more information.

 <img src="/images/users-guide/enterprise-tenant/et-settings-configuration-support-user.png" alt="Support user configuration">